drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/reaction4prime_db.png){: loading=lazy }
 ### On-Line Resources

-If you are perplexed, have forgotten the content of a reaction referenced with a name (e.g. Stobbe condensation or Sakurai reaction) the on-line resources such as the "Organic Reaction Names" or the "Named Reactions in Organic Chemistry" might help you to rapidly recall it and view some examples.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/on-line-resources-35262e57'><i class='fa fa-play' aria-hidden='true'></i></button>If you are perplexed, have forgotten the content of a reaction referenced with a name (e.g. Stobbe condensation or Sakurai reaction) the on-line resources such as the "Organic Reaction Names" or the "Named Reactions in Organic Chemistry" might help you to rapidly recall it and view some examples.
 A vast number of resources are available on-line for the synthetic chemists; the list indicated below indicates only some of these.
 Portals such as the American Chemical Society or Organic Chemistry Worldwide Resources provide additional useful links.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/reaction5_db.png){: loading=lazy }
 ### Patent Databases

-In the development phase of a drug, patent databases provide useful information on its synthesis which has not been published in the scientific articles or poster forms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/patent-databases-ac457116'><i class='fa fa-play' aria-hidden='true'></i></button>In the development phase of a drug, patent databases provide useful information on its synthesis which has not been published in the scientific articles or poster forms.
 Moreover, when engaged in a discovery project, it is important to know what types of structures are well covered by the competition.
 In the following pages some important patent databases are presented.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.